cipherlogs/oranj/README.md

 <br>

 ### Infinite Scroll
-By default the `Post` component will fetch 4 posts at a time, you can customize it to fetch more.

-fetching is triggered when the user scrolls to the end of the page.
+The default behavior of the `Post` component is to fetch 4 posts at a time, triggered by scrolling to the end of the page (customizable):

 ![triggering infinite scrolling](./assets/four.gif)